 The same can be said for the wholesale environment, the auctions.
 Auctions will be much more engaged in digital wholesale retailing in every way.
 They have been very successful during the crisis and are unlikely to fully return to the way they once were.
 I expect in 2023 that there will be vehicles running in lanes, yet not as many and less frequently.
 Will we attend via virtual reality?
 Perhaps that is beyond 2023.

 Recently I read that General Motors has let employees know they will be working from home until July 2021.
-Media have reported that many employers have similar plans.
-With so much work at home activity the number of collective kilometres driven by Canadians will fall.
+The media have reported that many employers have similar plans.
+With so much work at home activity, the number of collective kilometres driven by Canadians will fall.
 Statistics Canada finds that the average Canadian drives about 9 km per day to work, which is about 28 billion commuter km per year.
-Even if only one in ten Canadians continue to work at home that is massive number of fewer kilometres driven.
+Even if only one in ten Canadians continue to work at home that is a massive number of fewer kilometres driven.
 As a side effect, this will improve the quality of used car inventories.
-With so many people working from home, and some on a permanent basis, it is foreseeable that families may downsize their own fleet or keep vehicles for longer as they will last longer.
+With so many people working from home, and some permanently, it is foreseeable that families may downsize their own fleet or keep vehicles for longer as they will last longer.

 A shift from transit

-Offsetting the fleet shrinkage for those that chose to work at home, I expect that some consumers will leave ride sharing services and transit behind, making the leap to auto ownership for health reasons.
+Offsetting the fleet shrinkage for those that chose to work at home, I expect that some consumers will leave ride-sharing services and transit behind, making the leap to auto ownership for health reasons.
 This option does not work for everyone but will for some.
-After we have a vaccine, it is quite possible that some of the same people will switch back to ride share and transit.
+After we have a vaccine, some of the same people may switch back to rideshare and transit.

 In conclusion, I would like to share a quote that I am quite fond of, from Bill Gates who knows a thing or two about change.
 Bill says, “We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next ten.
 Don’t let yourself be lulled into inaction.”
 Ask yourself what you can do to be part of the change in a positive way; how can you best prepare your business for 2023?